van-richard/CompChemNotes/docs/terminal/bash/cat.md

 cat file.txt
 ```

-# We can also read the file using `cat`:
+We can also read the file using `cat`:

 ```
 Contents=$(cat file.txt)
 ```

 - "\n" prints a new line character
-- "-e" to interpret the newline escape characters as escape characters
+- "-e" to interpret the new line escape characters as escape characters

 ```
 echo -e "START OF FILE\n$Contents\nEND OF FILE"